baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

 quite different challenges for the design of languages, compared to traditional tagged sum types.
-In particular, as we explain in both the Introduction and Section 2, we have to deal with complications that arise from subtyping and types that can overlap on branches.
+In particular, as we explain in both the Introduction and Section 2, we have to deal with complications that arise from subtyping and types that can overlap in branches.
 Language designs with tagged sum types, do not have such problems.

 While we have a paragraph in Section 2 called "The role of type